h293wang-new/dbaas-docs/create-tidb-cluster.md

 3. Access the **Create Cluster** page.

-    On the TiDB Cloud console’s homepage, click **Create Cluster**.
-The Create Cluster page is displayed.
+    On the TiDB Cloud console's homepage, click **Create a Cluster**.
+The Create a Cluster page is displayed.

 4. Set the cluster name and the root password.